apache/incubator-wayang-website/blog/2026-08-08-gsoc-2026-wayang-jdbc-driver.md

 - Result data transfer
 - Length-prefixed JSON framing

-The important point is that the protocol is the boundary between the JDBC client implementation and the server-side implementation.
+The important point is that the protocol is the boundary between the client-side JDBC layer and the server-side implementation.

 ### JDBC server